PRESIDENT

 a detailed QA/QC review of dioxin

-data comprising over 20 tests at a single cement plant, both under
+emission data comprising over 20 tests at a single cement plant, both

-waste combustion presented to waste generators and regulatory
+on hazardous waste combustion presented to waste generators and

 - Assisted